VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 ---
-title: Using scala-cli to run Scala Scripts
+title: Using Scala CLI to run Scala Scripts
 sidebar_position: 3
 ---